-David specialises in employment law, personal injury (with a particular focus on occupational disease) and clinical negligence.
+David is a highly experienced and respected practitioner who specialises in employment law, occupational disease and clinical negligence.

 - Ugradar v Lancashire Care NHS Foundation Trust UKEAT/0301/18 - In June 2019 David persuaded the EAT that the ET was wrong to hold that a statutory redundancy payment was subsumed within a contractual claim.
 The EAT held that there was no merger of a cause of action when a claim was brought for both a contractual and a statutory redundancy payment.

 - In June 2018 David successfully defended a school and local authority at a multi-day hearing against claims of disability discrimination and breach of the flexible working regulations.

 - At hearings between March 2017 and May 2018 David represented a claimant who succeeded in claims for disability discrimination and unfair dismissal and who was awarded over £100,000.

 - In January 2018 David successfully represented three claimants who were each held to have been automatically unfairly dismissed due to whistleblowing.
 The total awards exceeded £350,000.

 - In late 2016 David defended a large multi-national automotive equipment business in a High Court employee competition dispute involving allegations of poaching and misuse of confidential information, including at an interim injunction hearing.